 These lease liability calculations will need to be remeasured periodically, as the assumptions you make at the inception of a lease often change over time.
 Not only might the rate or payment estimates vary, but the lease agreement itself could change due to abandonments, asset impairments, and other modifications.

 You’ll likely need to perform these calculations for nearly all of your leases, even if they were previously considered operating leases.
-Under the new standards, nearly all leases must be brought onto the balance sheet with ROU asset and liability calculations.
+Under the new lease accounting standards, nearly all leases must be brought onto the balance sheet with ROU asset and liability calculations.

 Example of lease liability impact under ASC 842